🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Iron details: Candleholders, curtain rods, or a small side table base.

 Layer these with wood and textiles so nothing feels too shiny or modern.
 The goal is balanced rustic, not wilderness chic gone wrong.
+If you love that natural outdoor look, these rustic garden decor ideas carry the same earthy feel outside.

 9. Curate Nature-Inspired Decor Without Getting Kitschy